sSumankumari/sSumankumari/README.md

 🔷 I'm aspiring to explore my knowledge and skills.

-🎯 I'm intrested in machine learning.
+🎯 I'm intrested in machine learning & AI.